openshift-labs/lab-learning-portal/workshop/content/exercises/01-workshop-spawner.md

 * `user-workspace` - Similar to the learning portal, but users need to login through Keycloak.
 Users are given access as a service account user, with a single project.
 The service account and project are dedicated to the user and will still be present if the user were to leave and come back at a future time.
 This provides a place where users can do ongoing work, but without needing to allocate users in OpenShift itself.
 * `jumpbox-server` - Users login through Keycloak.
 Their instance, possibly only a terminal rather than full workshop environment, runs in the OpenShift cluster, but they have no access to the cluster itself to do anything.
 The terminal would be used to access a separate system.

-In this workshop, you will learn about the `hosted-workshop` configuration.
+In this workshop, you will learn about the `learning-portal` configuration.